fixie-ai/ultravox-client-sdk-js/PUBLISHING.md

 To publish a new version:

+1. **Use Example** → Use the included example application to make test calls.
 1. **Version Bump** → Increment the version number in `package.json`.
 1. **Error Check** → Run `pnpm publish --dry-run --git-checks=false` and deal with any errors or unexpected includes.
 1. **Merge to main** → Open a PR in GitHub and get the changes merged.